murphytalk/finance/README.md

 Configurations are defined as uppercase variables in [module fiance](src/web/finance/__init__.py).

  1. `DATABASE` the full path to the sqlite3 db file.
 It would try environment variable `FINANCE_DB` first, if that does not exist then use the value defined there.
+The final value will be tested as a valid file path, if succesful a `Dao` object is created to load data from it, otherwise a `FakeDao` object will be created to generate random static and market data.

 # The Common Python Scripts